PAIR-code/ts-llmt/README.md

 To check whether all source files have such a header, run `npm run check-licenses`.
 The output will tell you if there are any files missing the header.

+The full text of the Apache-2.0 license is available in the accompanying `LICENSE` file.